incite-admin/incite/PyCT-Influence-Transformer/README.md

-# SHAP - based DNN Concolic Testing with Transformer
+# SHAP-based Concolic Testing for Transformers

 This project implements concolic testing on a Transformer model, utilizing SHAP values as a priority queue influence matrix to enhance its robustness and performance evaluation.